 Constant changes are impossible to maintain, but there are ways to help kids regulate them.
 One idea is to map out the next three days for kids, perhaps with a calendar.
 Put a sticker or draw a picture of school or whatever they have that day and give them a sense of what’s happening and what’s going on to provide them with control.
 We take for granted what kids know and don’t know when it comes to changes.
 But even with knowing their schedule, things will change, and kids need to feel like they are in control, not out of it.
-Here’s a great reel on helping kids feel more in control and less anxious when switches happen.

 What can you do for kids who are acting out when they are stuck inside?